 |US$3 – US$9/month (the rate is different across carriers)

 Read more on our guide on Where to buy SIM cards in Ho Chi Minh City.

 Below are some small tips when spending money in Vietnam that can be useful for your trip.
-Check out our guide Vietnam Budget Travel: 11 Ways to Save Money in Vietnam and How to Visit Ho Chi Minh City (Saigon) on a Budget.
+Check out our guide Vietnam Budget Travel: 11 Ways to Save Money in Vietnam.

 Ho Chi Minh City is not only wonderful but also cheap to explore.
 You can often travel, visit many attractions, and join activities in Ho Chi Minh City in 3 days with a low budget.
-We hope our guide could you have a better idea of how much this Ho Chi Minh City trip may cost and planning your trip would become easier.
+We hope our guide can give you a better idea of how much this Ho Chi Minh City trip may cost and planning your trip will become easier.